shiruimin123/DD2360GPU/assignment2/report2.md

 1. Explain how many CUDA threads and thread blocks you used.

 2 .Profile your program with Nvidia Nsight.
 What Achieved Occupancy did you get?
-You might find https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html#nvprof-metric-comparisonLinks to an external site. useful.
+You might find https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html#nvprof-metric-comparison useful.

 #### 4 .Now increase the vector length to 131070: